 This chicken soup got me through the best part of last winter.
 In an era that sneezing can make your run run cold, I highly recommend this hearty and comforting chicken soup.
 Not only is it ridiculously easy to make, it requires a few ingredients in moderate demand.

-I know many of you may be struggling with cold and flu (aside from coronavirus), so I thought why not make a cold-fighting chicken soup recipe that you can come back when necessary.
-Add the sweet potato, leek, carrot and bay leaf.
-Simmer until soup is thick and chicken is tender enough, for about 20 minutes.
+I know many of you may be struggling with cold and flu (aside from coronavirus), so I thought why not make a cold-fighting chicken soup recipe that you can come back to when necessary.

 Greek chicken soup